0xsamgreen/IQN-and-Extensions/README.md

 - Noisy layer
 - N-step bootstrapping
 - [Munchausen](https://medium.com/analytics-vidhya/munchausen-reinforcement-learning-9876efc829de) RL
 - Parallel environments for faster training (wall clock time).
-For CartPole-v0 3 worker reduced training time to 1/3!
+For CartPole-v1 3 worker reduced training time to 1/3!

 ## Train
-With the script version it is possible to train on simple environments like CartPole-v0 and LunarLander-v2 or on Atari games with image inputs!
+It is possible to train on simple environments like CartPole-v1 and LunarLander-v2 or on Atari games with image inputs!

 To run the script version:
 `python run.py -info iqn_run1`